Monday, December 31, 2018

 Tom and Sharon at Rustown, 2012

-I know a lot of folks want to give you advice to the effect of telling the people you love that you love them and spending more time with them while they are alive, but it doesn't always work out for that to happen.
-So for now, I will hang on to all of the happy memories and speak their names with love.
-They were an important part of the early years and I grieve for all that is lost.
+We were separated by so many things, and it was apparent this last weekend at his funeral.
+I know a lot of folks want to give you advice to tell the people you love that you love them and spend more time with them while they are alive, but it doesn't always work out that way.
+But I will hang on to all of the happy memories and speak their names with love.

 Tuesday, April 17, 2018